jakewg/Leetcode_Database_Solution/README.md

 # Leetcode_Database_Solution
-The Backup for Learning SQL by Leetcode
+The Backup for Learning SQL by Leetcode.

 The commits follow the difficult sequence of tasks.